router-resources/Tisperse-Dapp/README.md

 2) Select Token to be either Native or ERC20.

-3) Fill in the Address
+3) Input in the following format:-
+<address> <amount>
+0x.....99 43423
+0x.....23 23344

-4) If you selected ERC20 token in Step 2 , then put in your ERC20 contract address and click on Import Token.Skip this step if you selected Native Token in Step 2.
+4) If you selected ERC20 token in Step 2 , then put in your ERC20 contract address and click on Import Token.
+Skip this step if you selected Native Token in Step 2.

-5)
+5) Click on Tisperse to make the transaction.

 # ⭐️ Star us